Topl/Knowledge-Base/docs/Glossary/glossary.md

 Proof-of-Work (PoW) is a consensus algorithm used in blockchain networks to validate and secure transactions.
 In PoW, miners compete to solve complex mathematical puzzles through computational power.
 The first miner to find a valid solution broadcasts it to the network, which verifies the correctness of the solution.
 Once validated, the miner adds a new block of transactions to the blockchain and is rewarded with newly minted tokens or transaction fees.
 PoW is characterized by its resource-intensive nature, requiring significant computational power and energy consumption.
 This ensures the integrity of the blockchain by making it economically costly to manipulate or alter past transactions.
 PoW has been widely used in cryptocurrencies like Bitcoin and serves as a foundation for decentralized and trustless consensus mechanisms.

 ## Proposition
-On Topl, the term "proposition" refers to the methodology employed to generate the public key used for signing transactions.
+On Apparatus, the term "proposition" refers to the methodology employed to generate the public key used for signing transactions.

 ## Provider
-A **provider** is an abstraction of a connection to a Topl network, providing a concise, consistent interface to standard Topl node functionality.
+A **provider** is an abstraction of a connection to a Apparatus network, providing a concise, consistent interface to standard Apparatus node functionality.

 ## Quadratic funding
 Quadratic Funding is a mechanism for public goods funding, where community-determined match funding amplifies the contribution towards a project.
 The more contributors, rather than the amount contributed, results in higher match funding, balancing majority and minority interests.